cwitkowitz/guitar-transcription-with-inhibition/README.md

-## Guitar Transcription w/ Inhibition
+## Guitar Transcription with Inhibition
-Code for the paper [A Data-Driven Methodology for Considering Feasibility and Pairwise Likelihood in Deep Learning Based Guitar Tablature Transcription Systems](https://arxiv.org/abs/2204.08094).
+Code for the paper "[A Data-Driven Methodology for Considering Feasibility and Pairwise Likelihood in Deep Learning Based Guitar Tablature Transcription Systems](https://arxiv.org/abs/2204.08094)".
-The repository contains scripts to do the following:
+This repository contains scripts which do the following (and more):
-* Generate [JAMS](https://jams.readthedocs.io/en/stable/) files from [GuitarPro](https://www.guitar-pro.com/) data using [PyGuitarPro](https://pyguitarpro.readthedocs.io/en/stable/)
+* Acquire annotations in [JAMS](https://jams.readthedocs.io/en/stable/) format from [GuitarPro](https://www.guitar-pro.com/) data using [PyGuitarPro](https://pyguitarpro.readthedocs.io/en/stable/)
-* Create a matrix of inhibition weights from a collection of tablature annotations (e.g., [DadaGP](https://github.com/dada-bots/dadaGP))
+* Create a matrix of inhibition weights from a collection of tablature (e.g., [DadaGP](https://github.com/dada-bots/dadaGP))
-* Implements our proposed output layer formulation with inhibition
+* Implement the proposed tablature output layer formulation with inhibition
-  * Interchangeable with [TabCNN](https://archives.ismir.net/ismir2019/paper/000033.pdf)'s output layer formulation
+  * Interchangeable with the [TabCNN](https://archives.ismir.net/ismir2019/paper/000033.pdf) output layer formulation
-* Run six-fold cross-validation experiments on [GuitarSet](https://guitarset.weebly.com/)
+* Perform six-fold cross-validation experiments on [GuitarSet](https://guitarset.weebly.com/)
-* Train a (realtime capable) model for deployment
-* Run inference (offline/online/realtime) on a specific track
-* Run inference on audio from microphone
-* and more...

-The repository is built on top of [amt-tools](https://github.com/cwitkowitz/amt-tools), a more general music transcription repository.
+The repository heavily utilizes [amt-tools](https://github.com/cwitkowitz/amt-tools), a more general music transcription repository.

 ## Installation
 Clone the repository, install the requirements, then install the package: